Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Northern End

-Continue on to the main high street, Mordi and Fuggi is also well worth a visit It has two branches almost side by side by, one for the classics, one for Italian brunch and gelato.
+Continue on down the main high street, Mordi and Fuggi has two branches almost side by side, one for the classics, one for Italian brunch and gelato.
 Opposite them, the deservedly popular Wine Gallery offers elaborate and very tasty Mediteanean tapas to complement its wine and spirit selection.
 It’s all excellent, well presented and yet another great spot to hang out.

 Central Section

-From the former owner of Filou, Bananas is a European fast food hybrid offering kebabs, curry sausage, ghoulash soup, meatloaf and burgers alongside cocktails.
+From the former owner of Filou, Bananas is a middle European fast food hybrid offering dishes such as kebabs, curry sausage, ghoulash soup, pork knuckle, meatloaf and burgers alongside cocktails.

 Southern End

-Fully warranting its Tripadvisor recommendations, El Barrio is a Koh Chang favourite, a friendly relaxed spot turning out authentic Mexican dishes to a great soundtrack.
+A Koh Chang favourite and highly recommended, El Barrio is a friendly relaxed spot turning out authentic Mexican dishes and cocktails to a great soundtrack.
 Across the road, the tiny India Chef is regularly held as one of the island’s best Indian offerings, with its dahls, in particular, delicious.

-Opposite Fin, from the same owners as Toscana in Klong Prao, Little Italy gives you another pasta and pizza option.
-It has a gelato shop next door too.
+Opposite Fin, from the same owners as Toscana in Klong Prao, Little Italy gives you another excellent pasta and pizza option – try the gelatos too.

 Coffee Shops